JieFeng-cse/JieFeng-cse.github.io/_pages/personal.md

 I enjoyed basketball when I was a freshman and we nearly made the final (In freshman competition).
 I enjoy swimming, hiking and any other activities I could breath some fresh air and have fun.
 I like traveling, this land is just incredible.

 I grew up in a very warm family and I have a lovely girl friend.
-They give me the strength to focus on research.
+They give me strength to focus on research.

 -----
 <html>